Emergence of Spacetime from Fluctuations

-\bf Effective dimension of spacetime depends on the balance of bosonic and fermionic matter species. \rm We begin by showing that the effective dimension of the manifold, as a function of the difference between the numbers of fermion and boson species, $N_f$ and $N_b$, is the value $d$ defined above:
+\bf Spacetime dimension depends on the balance of bosonic and fermionic matter species. \rm We begin by showing that the effective dimension, $d_{eff}$, of the spacetime, whenever a spacetime representation does exist, depends on the numbers of fermion and boson species:

-To see this, we calculate the expected eigenvalue density $p(\lambda)$.
-The density of eigenvalues can then be related to the effective manifold dimension $d$ via Weyl's scaling law known from spectral geometry, see, e.g., \cite{Kac,datchev2011inverse}.
-Weyl's scaling law states that for large eigenvalues $\lambda$, the eigenfunctions become less sensitive to curvature and therefore the density of eigenvalues becomes determined by the dimension, $n$, of the Riemannian manifold:
+To see this, we use Weyl's asymptotic formula.
+Weyl showed that in regimes in which the behavior of the eigenfunctions of $\Delta$ is dominated by the spacetime dimension rather than by curvature, such as for large $\lambda$, the scaling law for the density $\rho(\lambda)$ of eigenvalues is that of flat space and is, therefore, in one-to-one correspondence to the dimension, $n$, of the manifold \cite{Kac,datchev2011inverse}: